a-bentofreire/vsctoix/README.md

 # VS Code Utility Belt

-Strap on the belt and become a Ninja Developer with these 32 utilities.
+Strap on the belt and become a Ninja Developer with these 33 utilities.
 This extension is also available for Brackets([bracketsix](https://github.com/a-bentofreire/bracketstoix)) and Atom([atomtoix](https://atom.io/packages/atomtoix)).

-If you find this extension useful, please, add a github star to show your support.
+If you find this extension useful, please, write a review or add a github star to show your support.

 - `IX: Cycle Case`: Add a shortcut and cycle between different case modes in a breeze.